fuzzybinary/godot_dart/README.md

 > [!NOTE]
 > This extension is compatible with Godot 4.2+.
 Global Classes require Godot 4.3
+>
+> There are major changes to the entire library starting in `godot_dart` 0.10.0, which uses Dart 3.8.
+> Previously, `godot_dart` upgraded to 0.9.0 without these changes and is therefore broken.

 Here's a list of planned features and work still to be done ( ✅ - Seems to be